top of page

 What Garcia does here — his guitar and voice speaking about grief like a cut reopening — Hopkins matches, but never mimics.
 The piano follows the guitar in tone, but never in temperament.
 Even in the middle of Garcia’s outpouring of feeling, as if he is experiencing sorrow for the first time, Hopkins keeps his voice in the register of what can only be called elevated witnessing.
 He is not emotionally removed, but he doesn't become grief.
 He honors it without sinking into it.

-This is the understanding of sorrow the way of the old composers — not as something to wallow in, but as something to honor.
+This is the understanding of sorrow the way of the old composers who do not wallow in grief, but honor it.
 Nicky always used to say he was an old soul — perhaps Chopin, his soul stretched across lifetimes — a continuation of something eternal, something that has always belonged to him.
 And you believe him here, when he plays with this kind of grace.
 He is Chopin at twilight — someone who feels like they have already lived through every war and every elegy.
 Sacred without ceremony.
 Eternal without effort.

 And when this heritage is brought into a country song — it hits like lightning.
 Suddenly the whole genre glows with clarity, like you are seeing the bones underneath the music for the first time.
-When Hopkins solos, he doesn't manipulate — he just tells the truth.
-With such precise emotional accuracy, it borders on clairvoyance.
-Like he is not guessing what you feel — he knows.
+When Hopkins solos, there is no searching — he simply tells the truth which comes both from the depth of him and from somewhere beyond himself.
+And he does it with such emotional accuracy, it borders on clairvoyance.

 But you don't get to be a world-class player — a real-deal professional — if you can't flip the switch and change the weather.
 And that's exactly what they do when "(I’m a) Road Runner" follows next.
 On paper it's just another country-blues-rock number, the kind of thing that could flatten out into bar-band boredom in lesser hands.
 But Hopkins doesn't let it go that way.
 Not even close.
 He takes the familiar form and floods it with harmonic gold — chords so lush they shimmer.
-And it's not just the chords themselves — it's what's inside them.
-Every note ringing out with richness you'll never hear from anyone else in rock.
+Every note inside those chords is ringing out with richness you'll never hear from anyone else in rock.
 He's painting with light and shadow, each chord a lantern lit from within, throwing dimension into what should be a two-lane blacktop of a tune.

 There's rhythm, sure.
 There's texture.
-But even before the soloing starts, the emotional landscape is already there, built by his left hand grounded to the earth while his right hand casts spells.
+But even before the soloing starts, the emotional landscape is already there, painted by his left hand with attention to the earth while his right hand casts spells.
 Then the solos kick in, and it's on.
 Hopkins, strutting without showing off, is all wit, and fire, and control.
 And Garcia steps up with that unshakable cool that isn't forced but comes from knowing.
-He doesn't chase Hopkins — he meets him with unhurried, manly authority which is American south at its most self-assured, most self-aware best.
+He could have chased Hopkins, but instead he meets him with unhurried, manly authority which is American south at its most self-assured, most self-aware best.

 Disc two is no comedown.
 It's full of glimmering detours and ambushes — Hopkins' crystalline runs on "I’ll Take a Melody" sparkle like sunlit raindrops, catching every iridescent color in the spectrum.
 Then there's the smoky, late-night sophistication of "That’s What Love Will Make You Do" — a jazz-blues cocktail so polished it wouldn't sound out of place at Blue Note at midnight.
 There is "Lady Sleeps" — all romance, but not sappy.